Main Content Region

 Keep track of important dates, holidays, breaks, registration, exams- through the official Academic Calendar -- bookmark it!

-The ultimate authority is the University Bulletin for the quarter students were admitted to the program.
+The ultimate authority is the University Bulletin please read it for information about the MPA program.

 Get career development services with Dr. Pamela Abell.
 Working with her is a co-requirement for PA 6980.

 The Faculty and Staff of Public Administration Department is Here to Help!
-Please contact us at any time to answer specific questions.
+Please contact us to answer specific questions.

 MPA Director: Dr. Robert Stokes